huggingface/candle/candle-examples/examples/debertav2/README.md

 ## Examples

-Note that all examples here use the `cuda` and `cudnn` feature flags provided by the `candle-examples` crate.
-You may need to adjust them to match your environment.
+Note that all examples here use the `cuda` feature flag provided by the `candle-examples` crate.
+You may need to adjust this to match your environment.

 ### NER / Token Classification